guybedford/chomp-extensions/docs/rollup.md

 ### Ejection

 When ejecting the template, only the Rollup compilation CLI command will be ejected, without any auto installation tasks.

-## Roadmap

-This plugin is very simple currently and needs to be extended to support comprehensive RollupJS build customization options.